Coping With Psoriatic Arthritis

-The good news: combining your medical treatment with simple, but significant lifestyle changes can help with the emotional and physical challenges of living with psoriatic arthritis and improve your outlook from day to day.
+The good news: Combining your medical treatment with simple but significant lifestyle changes can help with the emotional and physical challenges of living with psoriatic arthritis and improve your outlook from day to day.

 Psoriatic Arthritis: Coping With Your Emotions

-Karen, who asked that her full name not be disclosed, is 60 years old and has been living with psoriatic arthritis for 20 years.
+Karen, who asked that her full name not be used, is 60 years old and has been living with psoriatic arthritis for 20 years.
 She wakes up each day hoping her psoriatic arthritis has gone away.
 And each day, she has to confront the fact that it's still with her.
 She once had an active, outdoorsy life.
 Now she is limited by pain and exhaustion.
 She has to cope with anger and guilt.
 "I know it's not realistic, but I think I should be able to control this," she says.